 ENG 1020: The Annotated Bibliography

 This assignment is crucial; it allows you to explore various positions on your topic and prepare some research before you dive into your investigating/explaining paper.
-After selecting your controversial topic and developing a research question, you should begin the search for sources that present varying viewpoints and positions of the topi.
-Remember to select articles and references carefully and to be suspicious when deciding which articles to use (is the source credible?).
-Remember to include those articles that cover many different perspectives on the topic.
+After selecting your topic related to mindfulness and self-awareness and developing a research question, you should begin the search for sources that present varying viewpoints and positions of the topic.

 To begin the process of research, we will discuss library databases and the research process in class.
 During our discussion be sure to pay very close attention, ask lots of questions, and take notes.